markschmidt/xingex/README.md

 Elixir wrapper for the XING API

+Before you can start using the client, you need a [XING account](https://www.xing.com) and create an application in the [developer portal](https://dev.xing.com/applications) to have a consumer_key and consumer_secret.

 *Note: this is still work in progess and more of an experiment than usable code!*

 Usage